Azure/communication-ui-library/docs/references/creating-a-release.md

 ### Step 2: Create release branch

-Use the <insert workflow name> github action to trigger the release branch creation workflow.
+Use the [create-release-branch](https://github.com/Azure/communication-ui-library/actions/workflows/create-release-branch.yml) github action to trigger the release branch creation workflow.

-    TODO: Add image showing workflow and options, like there used to be here.
+1. Options for GH Action:
+    1. Pre-release branch - This is the pre-release branch that was created in the previous workflow.
+This action should be only done after the changelog is groomed and merged back into the pre-release branch to avoid cherry picking.

 This workflow will:

 1. Create a Pull Request to merge the prerelease branch back into the base branch.
   1. For stable release only: Before creating the Pull Request, @azure/communiation-react will be version bumped once again to a `-beta.0` version (this ensures that we can continue to add changes of `prerelease`) type.
 1. Create a new release branch off of the prerelease branch.
 This branch will be used for the eventual release, but *it will never be merged back in the base branch*.
-  1. Commit some release preparation modifications that can not be merged back, like choosing the dependency versions that depend on the type of the release.
+  1. On the release branch will check what kind of release this is, beta, stable-minor, or stable-patch.
+  2. Based on the release type it will update the sdk versions to the latest stable, or latest beta for Calling and Chat.
+  3. The action will synchronize the package telemetry verions.
+  4. will commit these changes automatically on the release branch.
+  5. The workflow will then hop back to the pre-release branch and create a PR back into main.

 Continuing the example above, this action should be triggered once `groom_changelog_3.0.0` is merged.
 It will create the following new branches and Pull Requests: